snipershane0305/powershell-script/README.md

+This repository is for my powershell script that was made to configure a bunch of settings to improve the privacy and performance for windows and to keep these settings because windows loves reverting changes randomly.
+This script changes ALOT so make sure this wont brick anything you need.

-put the StartUpScript.ps1 file in "C:\Users\"YOUR USERNAME HERE"\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup" directory, anything in this directory will start when windows boots and logins
+put the StartUpScript.ps1 file in C:\Users\YOUR USERNAME HERE\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup directory, anything in this directory will start when windows boots and logins

 then put the PowershellScript.ps1, AppUpdate.ps1, memreduct.exe, SetTimerResolution.exe, and registry.reg into the "C:\" directory